-In this section, we assess the effectiveness of using local preference data and multiple negatives in preference learning.
-Two DPOs for collecting and utilizing preference data are compared: 1) GPO: the standard DPO that directly ranks candidate segmentation predictions at the image level, which poses significant challenges for human raters due to varying quality of segmentation across different sub-regions of each image; 2) LPO: the local DPO that ranks candidate predictions in a patch-wise way, offering more accurate and richer information about the segmentation quality.
-While giving global preference usually leads to inaccurate and inexact information about the segmentation quality, locally annotating preference allows for a focus on regions with poor segmentation quality.
+To assess the effectiveness of local preferences, two types of DPOs are compared: 1) GPO: the standard DPO that globally ranks candidate segmentation predictions at the image level, which poses significant challenges for human raters due to varying quality of segmentation across different sub-regions of each image; 2) LPO: the local DPO that ranks candidate predictions in a patch-wise way, offering more accurate and richer information about the segmentation quality.
+While global preferences usually lead to inaccurate and inexact information about the segmentation quality, locally annotating preferences allows for a focus on regions with poor segmentation.

-Figure \ref{fig5} illustrates the consistency between the preferences on local patches and its corresponding whole images.
-For over 30\% images, the preferences at the image level completely differ from that on its patches.
-In approximately 60\% of the images, the preferred segmentation at the image level aligns with only one or two of its nine patches, highlighting the necessity of utilizing local preferences.

-Figure \ref{fig6} presents a Box-and-Whisker plot of the Dice scores for both local and global preference learning, including UPO, GPO, LPO, and SLPO, across two domain-adaptation tasks.
-As shown in Fig. \ref{fig6} our Prefer-DAS model with LPO outperforms the model with GPO by a large margin.
-These results confirm the effectiveness of local preference learning.
-Additionally, using preferences on only partial regions (15\%), the Prefer-DAS (SLPO) can even outperform the Prefer-DAS (GPO), demonstrating a good balance of model performance and annotation efficiency.